Parenting Feature Articles

-Adapted by Kim Leon, Ph.D., Former Human Development and Family Studies, College of Human Environmental Sciences, University of Missouri-Columbia
+Adapted by Kim Leon, Ph.D., former Human Development Specialist, College of Human Environmental Sciences, University of Missouri

 Guiding children involves many tasks.
 Parents are responsible for identifying and enforcing reasonable limits, while gradually giving freedom to children by encouraging them to be responsible for themselves.
 A positive approach helps teach young children coping skills and self-control while discouraging inappropriate behavior.